EternityForest/KaithemAutomation/kaithem/src/docs/midi.md

 You cannot use this for polyphonic input as noteOff just sets everything to 0 and doesn't tell you what note specifically it was.

-It only exists for convenient use of keyboards to trigger lighting scenes and the like.
+It only exists for convenient use of keyboards to trigger lighting groups and the like.